ifm/developerportal/v1.21.6/_sources/ODS/Mounting/mounting.md.txt

 ## Visual odometry

 Visual odometry is used in ODS along with IMU data to calculate the ego motion (linear and angular velocity) of the vehicle.
-It is required that the visual odometry is available for one active camera at all times.

 The visual odometry algorithm requires that a sufficient portion of the floor is visible in the camera's field of view.
 The diagram below illustrates this requirement:

 ![vo](img/vo.drawio.svg)

-The two distances shown define the intersection of the FoV with the floor:
-- d_max must be greater than 1.5m.
-- d_min should be approximately less than 1m.
+Note that the size of a pixel on the floor depends on the geometric configuration.
+Visual odometry requires at least 15 percent of all pixels to have a suitable size (that is less than 0.02 meters).
+Moreover, the maximum radial distance to the floor (d_max) must be at least 1.5 meters.

 If the camera head which is responsible for visual odometry is not calibrated or doesn't see enough floor pixels then a diagnostic `ERROR_ODSAPP_VO_EXTR_DI_CALIB_IMPLAUSIBLE` will be raised.

 This may require angling the camera in a way to have more floor pixels in the FoV.

+It is required that the visual odometry is available for one active camera at all times.

 ## Clearance area